pmeeny/CI-MS1-RestaurantWebsite/README.md

 - Black colour of #212529
 ![Responsive site example](/assets/images/color_palette.png)

+I feel the primary and secondary colours complement each other very well, and I choose those colours after testing a number of palettes while making sure the colour palette met accessibility standards.

 ### Typography
 The Lato font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the Lato font cannot be imported into the website correctly.